- for American Airlines users90

 What is the value of the AAdvantage® Miles?

-The good news about using AAdvantage miles is that there are a lot of destinations you can fly to and a lot partners you can fly with.
+The good news about using AAdvantage miles is that there are a lot of destinations you can fly to and a lot of partners you can fly with.
 The bad news is that award availability on American-operated flights is becoming more difficult to find, and like Delta, they’ve started introducing variable pricing on some routes.

 This makes the cost of those award flights very high in some instances.
 But don’t forget, you can also use AA miles on American’s many alliance and non-alliance partners when traveling abroad.
-Depending on the carrier, availability can be plentiful, and the cpm very good.
+Depending on the carrier, availability can be plentiful, and the CPM very good.

 Assuming you can find award availability, the chart below shows the best use of your miles.

 What is CPM and How Is It Calculated?

 Cents Per Mile (CPM) is a way to measure the value of miles.
 It tells you how many cents you get for each mile you redeem by dividing the cash price of the airline ticket (minus taxes and fees charged for an award ticket) by the number of miles the award flight costs.
 This is a somewhat subjective calculation because the price of the flight in both cash and miles fluctuates by season and availability.